T-800a/SME.Gen/README.md

 #####Installations
 - destroy communication base (radiotower)
-- recover a UAV (and return to base)
+- recover UGV and return it to base (stomper)
+- gather Intel from a compound

 ### Rewards
 for completing a set (2) of missions: